History of Bengal: Prehistory

 Stone Age tools found in the region indicate human habitation for over 20,000 years.
 Remnants of Copper Age settlements, including pit dwellings, date back 4,000 years.
-Bengal was settled by Indo-Aryans, Tibeto-Burmans, Dravidians and Austroasiatics in consecutive waves of migration.
+Bengal was settled by Austroasiatics, Dravidians, Tibeto-Burmans, and Indo-Aryans in consecutive waves of migration.
 Archaeological evidence confirms that by the second millennium BCE, the Bengal delta was inhabited by rice-cultivating communities, with people living in systemically-aligned housing and producing pottery.
 Rivers such as the Ganges and Brahmaputra were used for transport while maritime trade flourished in the Bay of Bengal.

 Iron Age

 The Iron Age saw the development of coinage, metal weapons, agriculture and irrigation.
 Large urban settlements formed in the middle of the first millennium BCE, when the Northern Black Polished Ware culture dominated the northern part of Indian subcontinent.
 Alexander Cunningham, the founder of the Archaeological Survey of India, identified the archaeological site of Mahasthangarh as the capital of the Pundra Kingdom mentioned in the Rigveda.